economist-components/component-stats/README.md

 # component-stats
-A component for displaying and grouping a list of stats
+> Display and group stats